-The venue will open for in-person registration for the workshop on Sunday, and the 5-day Festival:
+The venue will open for in-person registration for the festival from:

 It is compulsory that you take a warm up if you are attending a morning class.
 We can’t stress enough how important a good warm up is to prepare you for your day ahead whilst also giving you some really useful information to take away and there’s a great selection to choose from.